desec-io/draft-thomassen-dnsop-multialgo-problem-statement/draft-thomassen-dnsop-multialgo-problem-statement.md

 Further, during an algorithm rollover, when both the old and the new DS record have been deployed, there may be benefits (such as smaller response sizes, see
 {{rollovers}}) in not always requiring nameservers to serve signatures of either algorithm.
-This desire has been expressed in a presentation by the Root Zone Algorithm Rollover Study Design Team at IETF 116 {{RolloverDesignTeam}}.
+This desire has been expressed in the Root Zone Algorithm Rollover Study {{AlgorithmRolloverStudy}}.

-TODO: actual presentation not publicly available; should we make it available?

 Looking closer, it turns out that these two problems are two sides of the same coin; they are actually the same problem.